California Solicitation of Prostitution Attorneys

-As a former Deputy District Attorney, Fred Thiagarajah has actually worked with the Vice unit in setting up and executing these undercover operations.
-He has seen firsthand how the police make contact and he knows what clues the police search for.
-If you have been accused of prostitution, you need the aggressive legal representation of our Newport Beach law firm.
+As former Deputy District Attorneys, our attorneys have actually worked with the Vice unit in setting up and executing these undercover operations.
+We have seen firsthand how the police make contact and we knows what clues the police search for.
+If you have been accused of prostitution, you need the aggressive legal representation of our Southern California law firm.

 In order to prove the defendant is guilty of this crime, the People must prove beyond a reasonable doubt that the defendant willfully agreed to engage in sexual intercourse or a lewd act with someone in exchange for money or other compensation.

 A “lewd act” means touching the genitals, buttocks, or female breast of either the prostitute or customer for the purpose of sexual arousal or gratification of either person.